harriish/python-assignment/README.md

 __docker run -it --rm -p 8000:80 my-app-image__

  -p flag is to map the port 80 (tcp) on the container to the localhost port 8000.

+ After this open a new terminal tab to execute curl or http commands for the expected outcomes.

 __Expected outcomes__